fasakinhenry/bash-learning/TIPS.md

 ## Tip 2

 > [!TIP]
 > Coursera has a good intro course from IBM on an intro to bash scripting/Linux command line interface.
 The codeacademy one was great bach when i was learning bash.
+I took Datacamp courses on Bash scripting and it was a good ride.

+## Tip 3

+> [!TIP]
+> Bash is quirky and has some odd syntax at times.
+Then there’s confusion about what’s a shell built-in, versus a separate command/software.
+>
+> I HIGHLY recommend [shellcheck](https://www.shellcheck.net/), which is a linter with plugins for most editors.
+You will learn SO MUCH about how to write bash from using this tool.
+[By Koprulu_Sector](https://www.reddit.com/user/koprulu_sector/)